-New Year’s Resolutions here we come, looking sleek and stylish as we tackle those fitness goals thanks to our S4H Fast and Easy Gym Tote!
+Looking sleek and stylish as you tackle your fitness goals is what our S4H Fast and Easy Gym Tote is all about.
 This bag opens wide to be able to carry a pair of shoes as well as a change of clothes and all the extras you need for your workout routine.
 The lining is water-resistant ripstop nylon so you can easily toss in damp items.
 A magnetic snap holds the top closed and you can choose your carrying style: either a shoulder strap or handles – both in tough decorative belting.

-It’s always easier to follow through on your resolutions when you have a pretty new tote to look forward to.
+It’s always easier to follow through on your goals when you have a pretty new tote to look forward to.
 Our design is stabilized for stand-up-on-its-own durability with fusible foam and features a classic inset base.
-It’s Sew4Home, so you know we feature links within our step-by-step instructions for full technique tutorials on this type of base insertion as well as the magnetic snaps and even the final hand stitching of the facing.
-If you’re newer to sewing, these tutorials are a great refresher prior to starting a project.
+It’s S4H, so you know we feature links within our step-by-step instructions for full technique tutorials on this type of base insertion as well as the magnetic snaps, and even the final hand stitching of the facing.
+If you’re newer to sewing, these tutorials are a great refresher prior to starting the project.

 Our eye-catching exterior was fussy cut from a stunning Waverly home décor fabric.
-This type of substrate is our recommendation, not only because of its heavier weight, but also because home dec fabric is traditionally a wider width and often features very big and bold motifs, like the beautiful birds on our sample.
+This type of substrate is our recommendation, not only because of its heavier weight, but also because home décor fabric is traditionally a wider width and often features big, bold motifs, like the beautiful birds on our sample.
 We purchased a bit more fabric than absolutely necessary in order to carefully fussy cut all the exterior panels as well as the interior pocket.

-The panels of the exterior are layered wrong sides together with the lining panels and sewn to produce visible interior seam allowances that are then bound for a clean finish.
+The panels of the exterior are layered wrong sides together with the lining panels.
+When sewn, it produces visible interior seam allowances that are then bound for a clean finish.
 This helps make construction simpler than a traditional lining and produces very smooth sides on the interior of the bag.
-We felt this was important for a bag designed to hold a lot of items in a variety of shapes and sizes; you don’t want to fight a loose lining when you’re in a hurry, pulling items in and out to get to gym class on time.
+We felt this was important for a bag designed to hold a lot of items in a variety of shapes and sizes; you don’t want to fight a loose lining when you’re in a hurry, pulling items in and out to get to your workout on time.
 If a bound edge just isn’t your cup of tea, no worries.
 You could select your favorite machine sewn seam finish.
 Don’t have a favorite?
 We have a four-part series on the subject with lots of great options from which to choose.

 Since the bag is nice and wide, it can easily fit a pair of shoes, sitting flat in the base, plus clothing, towels, and more.
 But, big bags can mean smaller items get lost in the jumble, so we added a deep hanging pocket for keys, ID, jewelry, even a phone.
 The pocket hangs free from the upper accent band so it’s easy to grab.

-Because sometimes you want to be hands-free and sometimes you don’t, this tote offers both options.
+Sometimes you want to be hands-free and sometimes you don’t; this tote offers both options.
 Use the double carry handles – especially good when the bag is full of heavier items, or sling it over the shoulder or crossbody with the long strap.
 Of course, the final DIY decision is always up to you.
 Either option can be eliminated within the construction steps if you know you want just one favorite carry option.

 Our tote finishes at approximately 14” wide x 12” high with a generous 8” base and sides.
 The shoulder strap finishes at about 42” and the handles have an approximate 4” drop.